viane/Professor-Nittany/Note.md

 - Whenever user is asking a terminology question, display related question such like "what is the difference between A and B", where A is the most recent term was asked and B is the current term, if user havent ask A, find most correlated term to B in our term bank, assign as A.

+- use string distance to measure a question with keywords, algorithm  are offered in <b>natural</b> library from npm.

 - Keyword and link template:

 > If you are interested in this topic, [a]click here[/a]</br>...</br>[link]http://www.computersciencedegreehub.com/faq/professional-changing-technology/[/link]- For extended context, should be trate differently on PC and mobile end.
 On PC, directly display the extend content, on mobile end, display on a new slide with go back button.